 The three main reasons for aborting a fetus, as stated by the respondents, were complications due to accident (36.5 per cent), physical complications (33.3 per cent), unintended pregnancy (28.6 per cent) (Figure 4.2).
-However, as per the household survey data, only four women who aborted their fetus did so due to the sex of the fetus (two fetuses were male, and two fetuses were female) and these women reported that they did not use any technology to detect the sex of the fetus, but guessed based on assumptions.
+However, as per the household survey data, only four women who aborted their fetuses (two males and two females) did so based on gussed assumptions, not using any technology to detect the sex of the fetus.